stardothosting/shift8-cdn/README.md

 5. Click the green "Register" button.
 6. Once registered, the Api Key and CDN prefix fields will be populated and saved automatically
 7. Refresh the settings page and a "Test URL" link will appear.
 It takes a few minutes for your site to be registered and populated on our systems.
-Once the Test URL works (it should load a test image), you can switch on the CDN by clicking the ON/OFF button for "Enable Shift8 CDN".
+Once the Test URL works (it should load a test image), you can switch on the CDN by clicking the ON/OFF button for "Enable Shift8 CDN". button for "Enable Shift8 CDN".
-8. All urls for media and static assets will be automatically rewritten to the CDN url.
+8. All urls for media and static assets will be automatically rewritten to the CDN url by default.
+You can navigate to the "CDN Settings" page to select which static file types you want the CDN to serve.

 Any problems encountered can be resolved by turning off the CDN by switching off the "Enable Shift8 CDN" setting.

-== Newly added entpoints ==
+## Newly added entpoints

 New endpoints added :

 - Frankfurt, Germany
 - Ukraine

-== Free Content Delivery Network for your Static Content ==
+## Free Content Delivery Network for your Static Content

 [Shift8](https://www.shift8web.ca) has rolled out a consistently-growing CDN with endpoints all over the world.
 This plugin will make your site load way faster by using latency-based and geographic-based DNS resolution for requests made to your site to be served by an endpoint closest to the user making the request.
 This means that a user making a request in Mumbai, India will hit the Mumbai server to download the static content from your website, improving performance remarkably.